cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 === "Blueprint"
     ToString Utility Functions

-## CakeMix Special Native Types
+## CakeMix Exclusive C++ Types
 CakeMix introduces a few types exclusive to the C++ API.
+They are defined in `CakeIO/CakeMixTypes.h`.

 --8<-- "note-native-only.md"

 ### TCakeMixBatch
 This type is used by CakeMix to return a collection of files or subdirectories from some directory work operation.
-This type is quite simple, internally it wraps just a [FCakeResultDirWork](../core-api/special-types/results.md#fcakeresultdirwork) result type with a `TArray<T>`, where `T` is the element type:
+This simple type merely combines a [FCakeResultDirWork](/advanced/special-types/results.md#fcakeresultdirwork) result type with a `TArray<T>`, where `T` is the element type:

 ```c++
 template <typename ElementType>